traulab/DIYNAFLUOR/README.md

 #### Make Low-Cost DNA Measurements
-Quantify DNA concentrations between 0–10 ng/μL using our custom protocol, for only $0.12 USD per measurement.
+Designed for STEM Educators - Quantify DNA concentrations between 0–10 ng/μL using the popular SYBR® Safe gel stain, for only $0.12 USD per measurement.
 (See [Protocol for Low-Cost DNA Quantification Assay.pdf](Protocol%20for%20Low-Cost%20DNA%20Quantification%20Assay.pdf))

 #### Customize it
 The default DIYNAFLUOR is designed to work with fluorophores with excitation and emission maximums of ~470ex/520em.
 Want to measure something else?
 Simply swap out the LED, and excitation and emission filters for your custom fluorophore.
 We would love to hear how your custom build goes!